 You can also mitigate the impact of no-shows by improving your capacity to handle walk-ins.
 Once again, ResDiary can be a major help to your venue.
 W8List™ is an app that helps form an orderly queue of waiting diners, boosts seating efficiency and even allows you to prioritise VIPs.

 You do an amazing job of providing a brilliant hospitality experience to your diners.
-Why not give your loyal customers a chance to present a gift card to your restaurant to their loved ones?
+Why not give your loyal customers a chance to gift a voucher to your restaurant to their loved ones this Christmas?
 Or, their family and friends might realise it's the perfect gift for them.

 9. Implement deals